chef/chef/README.txt

 == FEATURES/PROBLEMS:

-* Uses a Ruby DSL in place of the puppet language
+* Uses a Ruby pidgin language in place of the puppet language
 * Drastically simpler implementation

 == SYNOPSIS: